mwaeckerlin/dockindock/README.md

 Note: The image must be started with option `--privileged`.

-Be aware: With `--priviledged` you gain access to upper layer operation system.
+Be aware: With `--privileged` you gain access to upper layer operation system.

 Run: